ZoiloGranda/mean-course/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

+## Starting the App

+1. `npm install`
+2. `ng serve` on one console to run the front end
+3. `npm run start:server` on another console to run the backend
+4. The DB is on MongoDB Atlas, you will probably need to go there, Login->Security->IP Whitelist->Edit-> Add current IP Address.
+5. On the browser go to http://localhost:4200

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.